-(G) The plan shallmust include a list of location of the weather stations to be used for observations of winds, currents and other data at the time of a spill that may assist in making real-time projections of spill movement.

-(f) ShorelineEnvironmental Sensitive Site Protectionand Shoreline Cleanup.

-(1) Each plan must provide for shoreline environmental sensitive site protection in the Ggeographic Rresponse Plan Area areas (GRA) or Ggeographic Rregions where the tank vessel may transit.
+- (G) The plan shallmust include a list of location of the weather stations to be used for observations of winds, currents and other data at the time of a spill that may assist in making real-time projections of spill movement. - (f) Shoreline Environmental Sensitive Site Protection and Shoreline Cleanup. - (1) Each plan must provide for shoreline environmental sensitive site protection in the Ggeographic Rresponse Plan Area areas (GRA) or Ggeographic Rregions where the tank vessel may transit.
 Each plan shall demonstrate through contracts(s) or other approved means, the response resources necessary to protect each type of shoreline and all applicable environmentally and culturally sensitive sites in the time frames required, as outlined in the appropriate SP Table (dated August 2013), incorporated by reference herein.
 The SP Tables shall be reviewed and updated as needed (e.g., to reflect updates to the ACPs, etc.).
-Updates to the SP Tables will be processed by OSPR staff using the procedures outlined in the Administrative Procedure Act.

-(1) Percentages of Dedicated Shoreline Protection Resources

-50% dedicated boats and staff

-DOALS AND SL orals and stan that are required for each Geographic Region.
+Updates to the SP Tables will be processed by OSPR staff using the procedures outlined in the Administrative Procedure Act. - (1) Percentages of Dedicated Shoreline Protection Resources The following table lists the applicable percentage of dedicated shoreline protection boats and staff that are required for each Geographic Region:

 ACP % DEDICATED RESOURCES FOR SHORELINE PROTECTION

-1 50% dedicated boats and staff
+4 50% dedicated boats and staff

 2 75% dedicated boats and staff

 3 0% (non-dedicated boats and staff allowed)

 4 0% (non-dedicated boats and staff allowed) For Port Hueneme only, 75% dedicated boats and staff required

 5 75% dedicated boats and staff

+6 50% dedicated boats and staff